Liveboards overview

 Average Value

+The Average Value liveboard displays the average estimate value for your organization.
 You can filter this information several ways, including by data set, job type, and type of loss.

 The liveboard begins with four key performance indicators (KPIs): Total Estimate Count, Total Estimates, Average Estimate Value, and Total Estimate Value.